Against the Tide Podcast

 Listen to Against the Tide – the podcast where extraordinary

+Hosted by Jo Metcalfe and produced by Louise Kavanagh, this is a passion project designed by and for women working in the social justice space.
 More than a podcast, Against the Tide is a celebration of the courageous women who defy expectations to create lasting impact by daring to forge their own path.

-We’ll dive deep into powerful themes such as:
+We dive deep into powerful themes such as:

 How to listen